ical4j/ical4j-user-guide/docs/android.md

 </pre>

-==Maven==
+# Maven

-The [http://code.google.com/p/maven-android-plugin/ Android maven plugin] allows you to configure your dependencies, such as iCal4j in the usual way.
+The [Android maven plugin](http://code.google.com/p/maven-android-plugin/) allows you to configure your dependencies, such as iCal4j in the usual way.
 The important parts to your pom.xml are as follows:

 <pre>
 <project ..>